 - Add Wine/Milk: Add the wine and let it simmer away.
 Next, add the milk and allow that to simmer away too.

 - Simmer: Add remaining ingredients (per recipe below) and allow it to simmer until thick.

-While the sauce simmers, cook pasta according to directions.
+While the sauce simmers, cook pasta according to the directions.
 Add salt and pepper and parmesan, serve and enjoy!

 What To Serve With It

 I like to serve this bolognese over pappardelle or tagliatelle, but any type of long pasta is great.
 If you want to offer gluten-free pasta, this sauce would work well with it.
 (Just be sure to check your spices and other ingredients.)

 - BREAD homemade garlic bread is a must! (try this recipe for the BEST homemade garlic butter!)